leejoonli/astrology-oracle-deck-web/README.md

 <img src="https://user-images.githubusercontent.com/65789692/164115092-94eecb48-6850-4e2a-8926-5ff6a610340a.jpg" height="500">

+\*Note: This was taken using the React Native version.

 ### Card Meaning Modal

 When you tap on one of the cards, a modal will appear that displays the card information.

 <img src="https://user-images.githubusercontent.com/65789692/164115603-e1506ffa-2a3e-4aad-8835-98f1c5818b3c.jpg" height="500">

+\*Note: This was taken using the React Native version.

 ## Future Improvements